farmera/sare_grant/study_methods.md

 #### Introduction

-This section provides a description of the various of tools and methods used to generate and assess multi-spectral data in sugar cane.
+This section provides a description of the various tools and methods used to generate and assess multi-spectral data in sugar cane.
 We also describe some of the challenges faced in gathering such data.
 Throughout this study our objective has been to test the viability of low-cost methods for acquiring and processing aerial multi-spectral data.